oxjvstyna/Hack_Yeah_Babbyn/README.md

    ```bash
    npx expo start --tunnel
    ```
-3. Navigate to the expo go app on your mobile device.
+4. Navigate to the expo go app on your mobile device and scan generated QR code.
+> [!NOTE]
+> Keep in mind that you have to be in the same network (mobile device and your laptop) to run the application.
+> In Trippin/hooks/api.ts - baseURL has to be the same as the one under the generated QR code

 ***Enjoy your travel!***